 BALANCING APPLE EXPERIMENT

 Can you balance an apple on your finger?
-We explored balancing apples and gravity with real apples for our Ten Apples Up On Top basic physics experiment and it was pretty challenging!
+We explored balancing apples and gravity with real apples for our Ten Apples Up On Top Dr Seuss theme and it was pretty challenging!
 Now let’s try to balance a paper apple (use our FREE printable template to make your own).

 BALLOON CAR

-There are I am sure many ways for you to come up with a balloon car of your very own.
+There are I am sure many ways for you to come up with a balloon car.
 I have two balloon car design suggestions to get the creative juices flowing!
 You can make a LEGO balloon car or you can make a cardboard balloon car.
-Both work off of a similar principle and really go!
-Find out which makes the fastest balloon car,
+Both work off of a similar principle and really go.
+Find out which makes the fastest balloon car.

 BALLOON ROCKET

 Explore fun forces with an easy to set up balloon rocket project.
-See it here along with more easy physics ideas.
-Although theme for a holiday, this simple experiment can be turned into any fun theme.
+Also see our Valentine’s Day version; we have a Santa balloon rocket too!
+This simple experiment can be turned into any fun theme.
 You can even race two balloons or set it up outside!

 BUOYANCY